statamic/v2-docs/content/pages/7.addons/2.structure/4.fieldtypes/index.md

 }
 ```

 These are the default method values for a fieldtype.
-As it stands, they don't do anything and could really be removed.
-However, if you want to modify the default functionality, you can edit these.
+As you can see, we're just passing the data along untouched, but you could do anything you'd like here.

-#### Blank value
+### Blank value

 The value returned by the `blank` method will be used as the "default" value for fields using your fieldtype.
 For example, maybe your field should be dealing with arrays by default.
 In that case, you should return `[]`.

-#### Processing
+### Processing

 The `preProcess` and `process` methods handle any manipulation of data coming to and from the field.